 Most students in rural schools in Ghana do not have any access to computers and the internet - neither at schools nor at their homes.
 IT lessons are being taught theoretically on the chalkboard without any access to practical application.
 Furthermore, this is a missed chance to develop talents in critical thinking and structured problem-solving at young age.
 This lack of experience and skills prohibits underprivileged pupils to get a qualified job after graduation.

-The IT Lab provides the students free access to computers.
+The newly built IT Lab will provide the students free access to computers.
 The students will get a structured, bi-weekly training after school on elementary IT skills, the internet usage and basic coding.
 The program develops job relevant skills like analytical thinking, teamwork and self-organization.
 The students will receive a practically taught pre-qualification for a formal job.
 By establishing a train-the-trainer approach, the sustainability and scalability of the project will be ensured.

 In the beginning, the project will empower 100 students per year with job-relevant IT- and Soft Skills.
 In the long-term, it is inspired to build IT Labs across Ghana based on the project's standardized concept.
 This approach will increase the pupil's chances to get a qualified job, building a successful career and compete on the global job market.
 This enables the students to exit the circle of informal labour and create themselves a positive impact on the society in Ghana.